Left- or Right-Brained UX Design Partner: Which is Smarter?

 Let’s tackle some common misconceptions about User Experience (UX) Design.
-This is important because once you clearly delineate what UX Design is from what it is not, you will be better able to select the right UX design partner, engage more effectively in the design process, and dramatically increase your chances of a highly successful Digital product launch.
+This is important because once you clearly delineate what UX Design is from what it is not, you will be better able to select the right UX design agency, engage more effectively in the design process, and dramatically increase your chances of a highly successful Digital product launch.

 While the purpose of UX Design is clear, for many in the tech and corporate worlds, the UX process is akin to some mystical, purely intuitive activity performed by an eccentric initiate mumbling secret incantations and slowly spinning a color wheel while sitting alone in a softly lit room.
 The sun sets, the sun rises, and an award-winning website, mobile app, or desktop application emerges, destined to change the world.

 DOOR3 challenges on a daily basis the notion of the inspired guru.
 And we back up that challenge with an impressive portfolio of award-winning work and a multitude of successful digital product launches, all accomplished through transparent, repeatable processes by intelligent, articulate, right-brained designers following well-defined logical (left-brained) processes and usability principles, to:

 Understand the end users, their needs and aspirations

 Define the ideal user journeys for those users

 Understand where the ideal user journeys intersect with our clients’ business goals

 Prioritize features and capabilities based on our findings from above

 Create a design balance that emphasizes and enhances the prioritized features

 Test designs through exposure to project stakeholders and end users